AsterDecember/project-info/README.md

 You app must:

-1. **Use Angular** for all of the user-facing parts of your application.
+1. **Use React** for all of the user-facing parts of your application.
 2. **Use Express** for your **API backend** that your Angular app will communicate with.
 3. **Use Mongoose** for models and database communication.